Optimization of GNN Training Through Half-precision: Introduction

-$\bullet$ \textbf{Fear of Overflow and Frequent Data-Conversion.} Further study shows that a naive mix-precision system performs excessive data-type conversion of tensors (float to half and vice-versa) or invokes many float-based kernels thereby not providing much benefits in moving to mix-precision training.
-E.g., the PyTorch exponential operation works in float due to fear of overflow.
+$\bullet$ \textbf{Fear of Overflow and Frequent Data-Conversion.} Our Further analysis shows that a naive mixed-precision system performs excessive data-type conversion of tensors (float to half and vice-versa) or invokes many float-based kernels, thereby not providing much benefit in moving to mixed-precision training.
+For example, the PyTorch exponential operation works in float due to the fear of overflow.
 This operation is used in the GAT attention mechanism, introducing half to float on its input tensor and float to half on the output tensor.
-However, these conversions are not needed due to the built-in properties of the GAT attention mechanism that guarantee no overflow.
+However, these conversions are redundant due to the built-in properties of the GAT attention mechanism that guarantee no overflow.
 This paper studies many such operations to truly incorporate half-precision.

-Evaluations show that {\halfgnn} achieves state-of-the-art accuracy performance, along with massive improvement in runtime performance for \emph{half-precision}.
-Briefly, we reduce the runtime on average of $2.30\times$ and required memory by $2.67\times$ on average over DGL for GAT, GCN, and GIN respectively.
+Evaluations show that {\halfgnn} achieves state-of-the-art accuracy along with huge improvement in runtime performance for \emph{half-precision}.
+Briefly, we reduce the runtime on average by $2.30\times$ and required memory by $2.67\times$ on average over DGL for GAT, GCN, and GIN, respectively.
 Furthermore, {\halfgnn} achieved $7.12\times$, and $22.89\times$ speedup over Cusparse half SpMM, and DGL half SDDMM.

 We applied some of the performance optimizations of {\halfgnn} to Huang et al. ~\cite{huang2021understanding} and achieved $1.79\times$ speedup for SpMM, validating the generality of the performance optimizations.